‘Tom Clancy’s Ghost Recon Wildlands’: Beta Release Date Speculation, Cat Promo Trailer, And Operation Skydive/Night Mission PS4 Pro Gameplay Review

 — GAME Newtownards (@GAMENewtownards) January 6, 2017

-Although there is a restriction that it may only be purchased through the Ubisoft site and with that said there appears to only be the PC version available for Future Soldier.
-This would make it rather risky if your a console PS4 or Xbox One owner since there’s no sure fire way to find out if this beta offer applies to all platforms, according to YouTuber Live Wire.
+However, there is a restriction that it may only be purchased through the Ubisoft site and only the PC version seems to be available for Future Soldier.
+This would make it rather risky if you are a PS4 or Xbox One owner since there’s no sure-fire way to find out if this beta offer applies to all platforms, according to YouTuber Live Wire.

-Of course if you go to the Ubisoft store Ghost Recon Future Soldier is quite cheaper so that helps, but you may want to confirm if the beta deal is on all platforms.
+Of course, if you go to the Ubisoft store Ghost Recon Future Soldier is cheaper, so that helps, but you may want to confirm if the beta deal is on all platforms.

-Also YouTuber Amper Camper revealed that Ubisoft’s YouTube channel had a hint of what could be the beta release for Wildlands, however he said he wasn’t able to play it in this country.
-However, the folks over at Reddit found another link over at YouPak which is another kind of YouTube site.
+Also, YouTuber Amper Camper revealed that Ubisoft’s YouTube channel had a hint of what could be the beta release for Wildlands.
+Unfortunately, he said he wasn’t able to play it in this country.
+However, the folks over at Reddit found another link over at YouPak, which is another kind of YouTube site.

 (Warning: Live-Action And Video Game Violence)